 Greenville Health System uses guidelines set by the Catholic Health Association (CHA) that will allow for equitable comparisons of community benefits among healthcare institutions.
-In recognizing the importance of community outreach in ensuring a high quality of life for all residents in the region, GHS offered support in a variety of ways during Fiscal Year 2014 (October 2013 through September 2014):
+In recognizing the importance of community outreach in ensuring a high quality of life for all residents in the region, Prisma Health offered support in a variety of ways during Fiscal Year 2014 (October 2013 through September 2014):

 Community benefit programs encompass community health services, education of health professionals, subsidized health services, research, and financial and in-kind contributions.
-In addition to offering health fairs, screenings and information sessions, GHS works with community groups and educational institutions to train healthcare workers and to ensure access to basic medical services for everyone.
+In addition to offering health fairs, screenings and information sessions, Prisma Health works with community groups and educational institutions to train healthcare workers and to ensure access to basic medical services for everyone.